 Case Interviews give the interviewer an in-depth view of how you think/function under pressure, solve problems, and understand both the large picture and the smallest aspects of a problem.
 In addition, they are excellent test scenarios for communication on your feet.
 Case interview structure goes beyond just spouting business knowledge – you are tested on how you build and communicate a clear framework, break down problems into small pieces, develop real-world options, and recommend actionable solutions despite the presence of conflicting information.

-Today, we focus on 6 types of consulting case interview frameworks.
+Today, we will focus on 6 types of consulting case interview frameworks.
 You could see any one of these 6 variations (and probably multiple ones) of a case interview in your final rounds.
 This make it important to be familiar with each one of these case interview frameworks (see sample case interview questions).
 We know we could do an entire article on each one, and very well might in the near future (comment below if you’d like to see more on this)!
 For now, however, let’s just get started.

 Brainteasers are most commonly logic puzzles or riddles.
 They are meant to test both your analytical and creative thinking process.